Monday, February 20, 2023

 Well, as my friend Pete says "a mans got to have a hobby". and I’m happy visiting my local Charity shops!

-Ps A burglar visited our house recently but didn't take anything of mine.
+Ps A burglar broke into our house recently but didn't take anything of mine.
 So another advantage of getting your stuff from charity shops - none of it is worth sealing!!!.